The Shannon Burke Show: History

-Florida Man Radio 660AM/105.5FM Orlando, 103.1FM Fort Walton Beach, with co-host/Executive Producer Jeff Adams and Eazy E Producer.
+Florida Man Radio 103.1FM Fort Walton Beach, with co-host/Executive Producer Jeff Adams and Eazy E Producer.

 The Shannon Burke Show aired in Atlanta on 106.7 WYAY-FM.
 Its final broadcast on WYAY (106.7 FM) was May 31, 2019 as Atlanta-based Cumulus Media sold the station to K-Love, a Christian pop network (owned by Educational Media Foundation).